mbursa/sim5/README.md

     r = r * 1.05
 #end of while
 ```
-This example assumes that SIM5 folder does exist in the same folder along with the script.
+This example assumes that SIM5 subfolder does exist in the same folder along with the script.
 If that is not the case, put a line specifying the path to SIM5 library before the import statement.
 ```Python
 sys.path.append('/path/to/sim5')
 import sim5
 ...
 ```

-Python calls to SIM5 routines are handled by the compiled C code in `sim5lib.so` library.
-Although there is some overhead connected with the call to SIM5 routines, the actual evaluation of SIM5 functions is as fact as C code can be.
+Python calls to SIM5 routines are handled by the compiled C code in `lib/sim5lib.so` library.
+Although there is some overhead connected with the call to SIM5 routines, the actual evaluation of SIM5 functions is as fast as C code can be.
 This makes complex tasks (like raytracing) reasonably fast even if they are coded in Python (see examples in demo folder).

 ### Raytracing with SIM5